 In the videos above, we opened a new tab and fired up a search result page, typing a domain plus “Wikipedia” into the search box.
-In this next (3:33) video, we use a variation of this technique (using Ctrl + F) to show how it is particularly helpful for quick research on organizations.
+In this next video (4:31), we use this technique to show how it is particularly helpful for quick research on sources.

 What exactly do you look for on the Wikipedia page?
 It varies.
-Sometimes — as with the Nuclear Matters material in the video to the right — what sticks out most is the agenda of the group, e.g. something you thought was a research group turns out to be a political advocacy group with ties to the industry.
-Sometimes it's the fact that a source has a history of unreliability, as was the case with Before It's News.
-And many times (most, actually!) it will turn out the source is just fine, as we saw with the SacBee example.
+Sometimes, what sticks out most is the agenda of the group, e.g. something you thought was a research group turns out to be a political advocacy group with ties to the industry.
+Sometimes, it's the fact that a source has a history of unreliability.
+And many times (most, actually!) it will turn out the source is just fine.

-But rather than a checklist of things to look for on the Wikipedia page, we want you to focus on three organizing questions:
+But rather than a checklist of things to look for on the Wikipedia page, we want you to focus on two organizing questions:

 If you thought something was from a straight news site and it turns out to be from a conspiracy site, that should surprise you.
 And given your new knowledge, your initial impression of the trustworthiness should plummet.
 If you thought you were looking at a minor, unknown newspaper and it turns out to be a multi-award winning national newspaper of record, maybe your assessment of its trustworthiness increases.
 The effects on trust are of course contextual as well: a small local paper may be a great source for local news, but a lousy source for health advice or international politics.

 What if—instead of researching an organization or website—your investigation requires you to evaluate the expertise and trustworthiness of an individual person?
-The (4:40) video to the right will show you how to use Google News and Google Scholar (with the Wikipedia trick) to further investigate your sources.
+The video to the right (4:32) will show you how to use the Wikipedia Trick to further investigate your sources.

 While it is not the most exhaustive way to evaluate the authority of an individual, the method demonstrated in the video to the right allows you to “sanity-check” expertise.
 In other words, it allows you to quickly see if someone is known to have expertise in their area.